Scaling theory of critical strain-stiffening in disordered elastic networks

 In addition, let us consider again the shear modulus $G$ at $\gamma_{\rm c}$.
-A careful calculation, presented in the Supplementary Information, reveals that the value approached in the $\kappa\!\to\!0^+$ limit, differs from $G(\gamma_{\rm c},\kappa=0)$, i.e.~the value obtained at $\kappa\=0$.
+A careful calculation, presented in Appendix~\ref{sec:appendix_shear_modulus}, reveals that the value approached in the $\kappa\!\to\!0^+$ limit, differs from $G(\gamma_{\rm c},\kappa=0)$, i.e.~the value obtained at $\kappa\=0$.
 It is shown that in fact we have

 in the limit $\kappa\!\to\!0^+$, where $\Delta{G}\!>\!0$ contains a product of two contributions, one that scales as $\kappa^{-2/3}$ and another as $\kappa^{2/3}$ such that the limit $\kappa\!\to\!0^+$ is finite.
-Consequently, Eq.~\eqref{eq:singular_G} indicates that the limit $\kappa\!\to\!0^+$ is different from setting $\kappa\=0$, yet again revealing the singular nature of the $\kappa$ perturbation in the problem.\\
+Consequently, Eq.~\eqref{eq:singular_G} indicates that the limit $\kappa\!\to\!0^+$ is different from setting $\kappa\=0$, yet again revealing the singular nature of the $\kappa$ perturbation in the problem.